Kafū, aged forty-one.

 December 8th.

-The buildings on both banks cast their inverted reflections upon the water's surface.
+The shadows of pavilions on both banks floated inverted upon the water's surface.

-Crossing Uneme Bridge and walking along the water, the view of the moonlit canal grew ever more lovely.
+When I crossed Uneme Bridge and walked along the waterway, the moonlit canal's scenery grew ever more splendid.

-The bright moon shone obliquely through the gaps between rooftops, illuminating the window.
+The bright moon shone slantwise through roof gaps onto my window.

-During my absence, Ginjirō the carpenter from Hakozakichō brought the blueprint for the Azabu construction.
+During my absence, Ginjirō the carpenter from Hakozakichō brought blueprints for Azabu construction plans.

 December 9th.